 - Using a hammer.

-- Holding an infant for a long time
+- Holding a baby for a long time.

-- Strain or injury to the wrist area.
+- Strain or injury to your wrist area.

-- Pain at the side of your wrist beneath the base of your thumb; moving your thumb can increase this pain.
+- Pain at the side of your wrist, under the base of your thumb.
+Moving your thumb can make this pain worse.

 - Wrist pain that has spread into your forearm and thumb.

-- Mild swelling and redness at your wrist.
+- Mild (slight) swelling, redness, or warmth at your wrist.

 The goals of treatment are to:

-Depending on your symptoms, your doctor may recommend the following treatments:
+Depending on your symptoms, your healthcare provider may suggest:

-- Activities that cause pain in your thumb and wrist.
+- Actions that cause pain in your thumb and wrist.